-My heart beat faster.
-Who doesn’t remember school lessons just before Christmas when, as children, we were first read the famous letter Pliny the Younger had written to Tacitus about how Vesuvius devoured the Campanian coast in 79 AD?
-Pompei, Herculaneum, Boscoreale have been names like myths ever since.
-And here I stood.
-Deep under Vesuvius, in one of the passages that the first explorers of these sites had dug into the ash from the bottom of local wells.
-There, where no one else was allowed to access except the occasional scientist.
-This is where it had begun – archaeology.
+My heart raced with excitement.
+Who could forget those school lessons just before Christmas, where we first learned about the famous letter Pliny the Younger wrote to Tacitus, describing how Vesuvius devoured the Campanian coast in 79 AD?
+Pompeii, Herculaneum, Boscoreale – these names have become synonymous with myth ever since.
+And here I was, deep beneath Vesuvius, in one of the passages dug by the first explorers of these sites into the ash from local wells.
+Few were allowed access to this place, reserved only for the occasional scientist.
+This was where it all began – archaeology.

-These Pliny letters had already cost me musings.
-The common school translation said: “He had just stepped out of the house, having received a letter from Rectina, the wife of Cascus, who was alarmed at the impending danger (for her estate lay at the foot of Vesuvius and there was no other escape than by ship) and she begged him to rescue her from the threat.
+Pliny’s letters had already led me down a path of speculation.
+The common school translation of his letter read: “He had just stepped out of the house, having received a letter from Rectina, the wife of Cascus, who was alarmed at the impending danger (for her estate lay at the foot of Vesuvius and there was no other escape than by ship) and she begged him to rescue her from the threat.
 Upon this he changed his plan, and what he had begun out of curiosity he now executed with nobility.”

-It is also about Naples, the scent of oranges and the blue gulf.
-Of sun and poverty and a region that Goethe already idolised.
-Love and drama and adventure add spice.
-How could it not?
+The book also explores Naples, the scent of oranges, the blue gulf, the sun, poverty, and a region that Goethe already idolized.
+Love, drama, and adventure add spice to the story.
+How could they not?

-No, I’m not giving anything away when I write that I discovered that Pliny’s letters no longer exist in the original and their translation is faulty.
+No, I won’t give away too much when I reveal that I discovered Pliny’s letters no longer exist in the original, and their translation is flawed.
 The ancient Romans wrote in capital letters, without full stops or commas, and with a thousand abbreviations.
 To err is human.
-Pliny, I am convinced today, never received a letter from his mysterious friend Rectina but a marching order from the place Rectina, which is identical with the famous Villa of the Papyri (and thus today’s Ercolano).
-Nor did he set off with the fleet simply out of nobility, but because someone important enough lived in that villa to set it in motion and to be in constant homing-pigeon communication with it.
-It is a mystery who this was (and I have my ideas about this)… Pliny never returned alive because his ships did not yet have the technology to sail against the wind.
-And so it went for many.
-It was difficult
+I am convinced today that Pliny never received a letter from his mysterious friend Rectina, but a marching order from the place Rectina, which is identical with the famous Villa of the Papyri (and thus today’s Ercolano).
+Nor did he set off with the fleet simply out of nobility, but because someone important enough lived in that villa to set it in motion and be in constant homing-pigeon communication with it.
+It is a mystery who this was (and I have my ideas about it).
+Pliny never returned alive because his ships did not have the technology to sail against the wind, and many others suffered the same fate.
+It was a difficult time.

-It was harder than one might think to get away from that coast on that ominous day.
-And so much that could have been saved with luckier winds remained in the houses and harbours.
+It is not as easy as one might imagine to escape from the coast on such an ominous day.
+As a result, many things that could have been saved with luckier winds remained trapped in houses and harbours.

-When the Villa of the Papyri was found, it was filled to the brim with historical papyri of inestimable value.
-It now contained world-famous statues, mosaics and frescoes. – And it still lies in the tuff.
-You cannot visit it.
-The ancient tunnels that run through it have been largely buried again.
-And two of its three floors have never even been entered.
-They are crumbling, shattered in their centre by the force of the lava avalanche and are now crumbling, filled with mysteries and riddles.
+The Villa of the Papyri, when discovered, was overflowing with historical papyri of incalculable value.
+Today, it is home to world-famous statues, mosaics and frescoes, yet it still lies buried in tuff.
+Visitors cannot explore it, and the ancient tunnels that run through it have mostly been buried once again.
+Furthermore, two of its three floors remain unexplored, as they have been shattered in their center by the force of the lava avalanche and are now crumbling, filled with mysteries and riddles.

-Join me, or rather – the aged carabiniere Camarata and the charismatic professor Cariello – on a breathtaking hunt for a mysterious murderer and his prey, which he finds in this villa, on the trail of history, into the depths beneath the lava of Vesuvius in Herculaneum.
-They will fever with us, trace mysteries and feel the southern sun on their faces.
-And maybe they will even find something in the process of reading that will also be very important to them personally.
+Come along with me, or rather, join the aged carabiniere Camarata and the charismatic professor Cariello on a breathtaking quest for a mysterious murderer and their prey, which they find in the Villa, following the trail of history into the depths beneath the lava of Vesuvius in Herculaneum.
+Experience the thrill of the hunt with them, unravel the mysteries, and feel the warmth of the southern sun on your face.
+Perhaps, in the process of reading, you too may discover something of personal significance.

 I would be delighted.